 Compatible Home and Vehicle Configurations

 This coordinated charging feature is available for Tesla vehicles using any wall connector, including Tesla Wall Connector and Mobile Connector.
 Your wall connector must be on a circuit backed up by Powerwall.
-If your Powerwall does not provide whole home backup, your wall connector should be located on your essential loads sub panel to support charging during a power outage.
+If your Powerwall does not provide whole home backup, your wall connector should be located on your essential loads distribution board to support charging during a power outage.
 This feature behaves identically for owners with an off-grid Powerwall.

 During a grid outage, Powerwall provides single-phase electric power.
 Note that vehicle charging is expected to be slower on single-phase electric power.

 To charge your Tesla vehicle during a grid outage using a three-phase Tesla Wall Connector, Powerwall must be configured to provide backup power on L1, and Tesla Wall Connector must be connected to the backup circuit.
 If using a third party three-phase charging connector, please refer to documentation from its manufacturer.